rubedo-of-unus/dnd-5e-character-creator/README.md

 - [ ] Allow user to select spells and cantrips

 ## Vision
-- Add races, classes and backgrounds from sources other than Player's Handbook
+- [ ] Add races, classes and backgrounds from sources other than Player's Handbook
+- [ ] Migrate the application to a desktop application
-- Add functionality to allow user to create custom races, subraces, classes, subclasses and background for homebrewing purposes
+- [ ] Add functionality to allow user to create custom races, subraces, classes, subclasses and background for homebrewing purposes